Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Experiments on Sparse Boolean Functions

 We observe this pattern across other sparse Boolean functions such as sparse majority and dictator functions as well.
 For sparse majority datasets $\majnk{n}{5}$, we consider lengths $n \in \{50, 75, 100, 200\}$ and for dictator functions $\dictnk{n}$, we consider lengths $n \in \{100, 200, 300, 500, 700\}$.
 We experiment with various rates of noise (10 - 30\%).
 While LSTMs do generalize well up to certain lengths, they achieve poor validation accuracy (<75\%) as the lengths go higher.
 At the same time, they obtain $100\%$ training accuracy on all the datasets.
 The validation accuracies of LSTMs are reported in Figure \ref{fig:rnn_majdict}.
-Transformers on the other hand are able to achieve near-perfect generalization even in the presence of significant noise.
+In contrast, Transformers achieve near-perfect generalization even in the presence of significant noise.

 \textbf{Random k-sparse functions.} For $\randkn$, we experiment with various datasets for $\rand{n}{5}$ with $n \in \{30, 50, 80, 150, 200\}$.
 For lengths $n < 150$, we find that LSTMs generalize well on some of the $\rand{n}{5}$ functions.
 However, in the presence of $10\%$ noise (i.e., $\eta=0.1$), their performance degrades sharply.
 We create 10 datasets for $\rand{50}{5}$ with $\eta=0.1$, and similar to previous scenarios, LSTMs struggle to generalize well (>75\%) whereas Transformers are able to generalize perfectly on all the datasets (see Figure \ref{fig:intro}, top middle).
 However, even when the validation accuracies of LSTMs were below $75\%$, their training accuracy reached $100\%$ indicating that they overfit on the training data.
 Figure \ref{fig:intro} (bottom left) shows the training and validation curves of LSTMs on the $10$ datasets.